Join us for a great day in the Dales

 Or maybe you want to enjoy the sights and sounds of the Dales in all its glory?
 When you set off on the Kilnsey Trail the first thing you’ll see are the mini diggers and sand pit.
 Adults are definitely not allowed!

 Moving on you’ll see the shaggy angora goats Solomon and Rembrandt up high on their skyway which is their own adventure playground!
-And just beside them are the red squirrels in the first of their two enclosures.
-Next door you’ll find our friendly Gloucester Old Spot piglets, cheeky pygmy goats and lambs during the spring time.
+And just beside them are the red squirrels which we’ve been breeding here for over 20 years.
+Next door you’ll find our friendly piglets, cheeky pygmy goats and lambs during the spring time.

 Stop and take a look at how Yorkshire stone walls were built.
 Do you know what a ‘smoot’ is?

-In the next door field live our three alpacas.
+In the next door field live our alpacas.
 These animals arrived in August 2013.
-Named Titus, Bertie and Silver they commemorate the close links between the Roberts family and Salts Mill World Heritage Site near Bradford.
+Named Titus and Bertie they commemorate the close links between the Roberts family and Salts Mill World Heritage Site near Bradford.

 You’ll go past the trout raceway – so have a look and see how many fish you can see!
 Then as you dodge past the hens and guinea fowl cross the bridge to take a look at how we make our own green electricity.